decko/work-somewhere-rq/README.md

 You should implement a Python application that receives call detail records and calculates monthly bills for a given telephone number.

+There are a plenty of telecommunications platform technologies that will consume this application.
+Some of them have weird behaviours when something goes wrong.
+That said it's not safe to believe in received data correctness, consistency nor expect some order in their requests.
+The application should have flexibility in receiving information to avoid record loss or inconsistency.

 This Python application must provide a HTTP REST API to attend the requirements.

 ### 1. Receive telephone call detail records

-There are many telecommunications platform technologies that can potentially be clients of this system.
-Each one has its own communication flow.
-It's not safe to believe that when an already sent record can be resent or retrieved later.
-This context requires system flexibility in receiving information to avoid record loss.

 There are two call detailed record types: **Call Start Record** and **Call End Record**.
 To get all information of a telephone call you should use the